MichaelKremser/talktoredis/README.md

 This is a shell script that polls the values of some keys of the Redis server in a specified interval.
 It reacts to changes and executes commands dependent on the key whose value was changed.

+## CheckRedisKey.py

+Does basically the same as its shell script counterpart checkrediskey.
+Difference #1 is the syscmd "log", which just prints the date and time instead of writing it to some file in "/root" (which can be considered quite bad practice).
+Difference #2 is that it features a syscmd "restart_nm" to restart network manager.

 # Demonstration video

 I've uploaded a demonstration video on YouTube: